 If you are going to be parked longer than two hours, consider a parking lot or parkade.
 You must park within two metres (six feet) of the meter.
 If a meter is not working, avoid the spot.
 You can report the meter number to the City so that it can be repaired.

-Parking meters accept Canadian (and American) currency in quarters, one and two-dollar coins.
+Parking meters accept Canadian (and American) currency in quarters, one and two-dollar coins, or you can use the PayByPhone app to pay for metered parking.
 Current parking meter rates are $2/hour.

 Red cap loading zone meters require that the vehicle must move from the meter after 15 minutes.